jimbaker/socket-reboot/README.md

 nonblocking sockets (using either select or poll) **and** SSL handshaking.

-This spike demonstrates that for Jython 2.7 we can use Netty 4 to readily implement these core semantics, with minor exceptions.
+This spike demonstrates with **working code** that for Jython 2.7 we can use Netty 4 to readily implement these core semantics, with minor exceptions.
 In particular, this spike mostly looks at the implications of implementing the select function, which is both minimally documented and tested in Python.
 The other element addressed is the management of Netty's thread pool, especially with respect to cleaning up a `PySystemState`.

 FIXME there are some other things we look at architecturally; also significant carryover of other functionality from previous work.